Webs for the Quantum Orthogonal Group: Introduction

 \subsubsection{Basis from pattern avoidance}

 The full subcategory of $(U_{\K}(\mathfrak{sp}_{2n}))$-modules monoidally generated by the the vector representation $V_{\K}$ has an explicit basis, which is described in terms of webs in \cite[Theorem 5.35]{bodish2021type}.
 The first ingredient in this basis is an endomorphism of $V_{\K}\otimes V_{\K}$ which is invariant under $90^{\circ}$ rotation \cite[Section 4.3]{bodish2021type}.
 This diagram is drawn in the web category as a quadrivalent vertex only because it is invariant under $90^{\circ}$ rotation.
 It does not satisfy the braid relations \cite[Equation 4.1]{bodish2021type}.
-The analogue of this endomorphism in $\WebK$ is the following. \QuaVertex {\begin{tric} \draw (-1.5,1.5)--(1.5,-1.5) ; \draw (1.5,1.5)--(-1.5,-1.5) ; \filldraw (0,0) circle (3pt) ; \end{tric} }
+The analogue of this endomorphism in $\WebK$ is the following. \QuaVertex {\begin{tric} \draw (-1.4,1.4)--(1.4,-1.4) ; \draw (1.4,1.4)--(-1.4,-1.4) ; \draw (-1.4,1.4)node[above,black,scale=0.7]{$1$} (1.4,1.4)node[above,black,scale=0.7]{$1$} (-1.4,-1.4)node[below,black,scale=0.7]{$1$} (1.4,-1.4)node[below,black,scale=0.7]{$1$}; \filldraw (0,0) circle (3pt) ; \end{tric} }

 \QuaVertexa {\begin{tric} \draw[scale=0.7] (-1.732,-2)--(0,-1)--(1.732,-2) (1.732,2)--(0,1)--(-1.732,2) (-1.732,-2)node[below,black,scale=0.7]{$1$} (1.732,-2)node[below,black,scale=0.7]{$1$} (1.732,2)node[above,black,scale=0.7]{$1$} (-1.732,2) node[above,black,scale=0.7]{$1$} (0,-1)--(0,1)node[left,midway,black,scale=0.7]{$2$}; \end{tric} }